globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 * Formal reports MUST receive a follow-up and in that case cannot be anonymous.

 The “MAY” vs. “MUST” respect to the actions of recipients is a fundamental element of guarantee for many whistleblowing initiatives (e.g., a corporate or institutional whistleblowing platform, should not follow a MUST approach for Anonymous submission, considering them just tip-off and not formal reports).
-Usage Scenarios Matrix
+Usage Scenarios matrix
 In this section you will find a set of examples that show how different anonymity level of different actors can be mixed together depending on the context of use.

 .. csv-table::

-   "Media Outlet", "A Media Outlet, whose identity is disclosed, decides starting a Whistleblowing initiative.
+   "Media outlet", "A Media outlet, whose identity is disclosed, decides starting a Whistleblowing initiative.
 The media’s recipients are disclosed to Whistleblowers, so that they can trust a specific journalist rather than the media itself.
 Full anonymity must be assured to whistleblowers and their identity cannot be disclosed in connection with anonymous submissions.
 The whistleblower MAY choose to willingly disclose identity (journalist had in their goals to protect source in some countries)"
-   "Corporate Compliance", "A Corporation needs to implement transparency, or anti-bribery law compliance, by promoting its initiatives to employees, consultants and providers.
+   "Corporate compliance", "A Corporation needs to implement transparency, or anti-bribery law compliance, by promoting its initiatives to employees, consultants and providers.
 The recipients are partially disclosed because they are represented by different divisions of the “Internal Audit” business unit of the company.
 The Whistleblower is guaranteed full anonymity, but he can optionally disclose their identity (tip off vs formal report)."
-   "Government Tax Whistleblowing", "A Government Authority (central or local) with its own public identity wants to promote Tax Whistleblowing with Rewards procedures for Whistleblowers (e.g., IRS).
+   "Government tax whistleblowing", "A Government Authority (central or local) with its own public identity wants to promote Tax Whistleblowing with Rewards procedures for Whistleblowers (e.g., IRS).
 The recipients are not known because they are an internal division not exposing their names to the Whistleblower in advance.
 The Whistleblower MUST disclose their identity in order to be eligible for rewards."
-   "Human Rights Activism Initiative", "A Human Rights Group start a Whistleblowing initiative to spot human rights violations in a dangerous place.
+   "uman Rights Activism Initiative", "A Human Rights Group start a Whistleblowing initiative to spot human rights violations in a dangerous place.
 The organization requires anonymity to avoid retaliations and takedowns, and operates under a Pseudonym.
 The Recipients MUST not be disclosed to the Whistleblowers, but a Partial Disclosure by pseudonym can be acceptable in order to give proper trust to “Who the whistleblower is submitting to” .
 The Whistleblower MUST be guaranteed anonymity and their identity cannot be disclosed."
-   "Citizen Media Initiative", "A Citizen media initiative with it’s own public identity wants to collect tips on a specific topic (political, environmental malpractice, corruption, etc) in a medium-low risk operational context.
+   "Citizen media initiative", "A Citizen media initiative with it’s own public identity wants to collect tips on a specific topic (political, environmental malpractice, corruption, etc) in a medium-low risk operational context.
 The recipients must be disclosed but using a Pseudonym in order to avoid giving them too much responsibility, while accepting a Confidential relationship with no anonymity.
 The Whistleblower, if the topic is not life-threatening, can be allowed to submit also in a Confidential way to lower the entrance barrier."
    "Public Agency Iniziative", "A local public agency wants to setup a Street Hole Reporting service with it’s own public identity.
 The recipient can be disclosed to facilitate the CRM (Citizen relationship management) and Whistleblower identity protection is not required."

-GlobaLeaks Security Matrix
+GlobaLeaks security matrix
 ==========================
 Below we show how different usage scenarios can require different set of anonymity level, communication security requirements and identity disclosures for different actors.

 Globaleaks, through its user interface, will enable each actor with appropriate security awareness information, and will enforce specific requirements to specific actors by the application of clear configuration guidelines.

 .. csv-table::
-   :header: "Scenario", "Actor", "Anonymity level", "Identity Disclosure", "Communication Security"
+   :header: "Scenario", "Actor", "Anonymity level", "Identity disclosure", "Communication security"

-   "Media Outlet", "Whistleblower", "Anonymous", "Undisclosed", "High Security" "", "Recipient", "No Anonymity", "Disclosed", "Medium Security" "", "Admin", No Anonymity", "Disclosed", "Medium Security" "", "", "", "", ""
+   "Media outlet", "Whistleblower", "Anonymous", "Undisclosed", "High security" "", "Recipient", "No anonymity", "Disclosed", "Medium security" "", "Admin", No anonymity", "Disclosed", "Medium security" "", "", "", "", ""
-   "Corporate Compliance", "Whistleblower", Anonymous", "Optionally Disclosed", "High Security"
+   "Corporate compliance", "Whistleblower", Anonymous", "Optionally disclosed", "High security"
-    "", "Recipient", "No Anonymity", "Partially Disclosed", "Medium Security" "", "Admin", "No Anonymity", "Disclosed", "Medium Security", "", "", "", "", ""
+    "", "Recipient", "No anonymity", "Partially disclosed", "Medium security" "", "Admin", "No anonymity", "Disclosed", "Medium security" "", "", "", "", ""
-   "Government Tax Whistleblowing", "Whistleblower", "No Anonymity", "Disclosed", "Medium Security" "", "Recipient", "No Anonymity", "Undisclosed", "Medium Security" "", "Admin", "No Anonymity", "Disclosed", "Medium Security" "Human Rights Activism initiative", "Whistleblower", "Anonymous", "Undisclosed", "High Security" "", "Recipient", "Anonymous", "Partially Disclosed", "High Security" "", "Admin", "Anonymous", "Partially Disclosed", "High Security" "Citizen Media Initiative", "Whistleblower", "Confidential", "Optionally Disclosed", "Medium Security" "", "Recipient", "Confidential", "Confidential", "Medium Security" "", "Admin", "No Anonymity", "Disclosed", "Medium Security" "Public agency initiative", "Whistleblower", "No Anonymity", "Optionally Disclosed", "No Security" "", "Recipient", "No Anonymity", "Undisclosed", "Medium Security" "", "Admin", "No Anonymity", "Disclosed", "Medium Security"
+   Government tax whistleblowing", "Whistleblower", "No anonymity", "Disclosed", "Medium security" "", "Recipient", "No anonymity", "Undisclosed", "Medium security" "", "Admin", "No anonymity", "Disclosed", "Medium security" "", "", "", "", ""
+   "Human Rights Activism initiative", "Whistleblower", "Anonymous", "Undisclosed", "High security" "", "Recipient", "Anonymous", "Partially disclosed", "High security" "", "Admin", "Anonymous", "Partially disclosed", "High security" "", "", "", "", ""
+   "Citizen media initiative", "Whistleblower", "Confidential", "Optionally disclosed", "Medium security" "", "Recipient", "Confidential", "Confidential", "Medium security" "", "Admin", "No anonymity", "Disclosed", "Medium security" "", "", "", "", ""
+   "Public agency initiative", "Whistleblower", "No anonymity", "Optionally disclosed", "No security" "", "Recipient", "No anonymity", "Undisclosed", "Medium security" "", "Admin", "No anonymity", "Disclosed", "Medium security"

 The previous schema gives only some examples of GlobaLeaks’s flexibility; but different anonymity, identity and security measures apply to other usage scenarios and actors.

-Data Security Matrix
+Data security matrix
 ====================
 This section highlights the data that is handled by GlobaLeaks software and how different protection schemes are applied to GlobaLeaks handled data.